Walking with...: Original 1999 series

+2000s

 2000 saw the release of a special episode of Dinosaurs, The Ballad of Big Al, focusing on a single Allosaurus specimen.
 The first entire sequel series released in 2001: Walking with Beasts, which explored the life of the Cenozoic, after the age of the dinosaurs.
 Like Walking with Dinosaurs before it, Beasts was the idea of Haines.
 Haines wished to introduce the general public to the assortment of animals of the Cenozoic, typically less represented in popular culture than the dinosaurs.
 Haines served as executive producer on the series, with James and Nigel Paterson producing and directing.
 Beasts was in terms of effects more challenging to produce than Dinosaurs, owing to mammals having features such as fur, whiskers, eyebrows and various floppy parts absent in dinosaurs, and to audiences being more familiar with how mammals move and act and thus better at spotting mistakes.

 In late 2002 and early 2003, further special episodes of Dinosaurs were broadcast: Land of Giants and The Giant Claw.
-These sepcials starred wildlife presenter Nigel Marven as a "time-traveling zoologist".
+These specials starred wildlife presenter Nigel Marven as a "time-traveling zoologist".
 Marven's inclusion was mainly so that audiences would have a better understanding of the scale of the animals shown.
 While Haines, James and Impossible Pictures worked on Land of Giants and The Giant Claw, the BBC produced a further series without their involvement: Walking with Cavemen, also broadcast in 2003.
 Cavemen acted as a sequel to Beasts, exploring human evolution.
 The series was created by Richard Dale and Peter Georgi, both of whom had previously worked together on documentaries such as The Human Body, and starred Robert Winston as a presenter.
 The success of Land of Giants and The Giant Claw led to the creation of Sea Monsters, broadcast in 2003, a miniseries exploring the "seven deadliest seas of all time", once again starring Marven.